Kagethelephant/dotfiles/README.md

 - `ffmpeg -f x11grab -i :0 output.mp4` record screen
 - `q` or `ctrl+c` to stop recording

-### Create bootable media
+## Create bootable media
 use `sudo fdisk -l` to find your usb, `sudo umount /dev/drive` and `sudo mkfs.vfat /dev/drive` to format the drive (you will need `dosfstools`) use `cat path/to/isofile > dev/disk/by-id/id-of-usb` to install the installation media

 ## Polybar
-Polybar needs a special launch.rc (~/.config/polybar/launch.rc) file to ensure there is only one instance launched. the i3 config file launches polybar using this file to insure they are not duplicated.
+Polybar needs a special launch.rc (~/.config/polybar/launch.rc) file to ensure there is only one instance launched.
+The i3 config file launches polybar using this file to insure they are not duplicated.

 ## Troubleshooting
 - `journalctl` will show you the journal entries from the system
 - `journalctl -p 3` show errors with a priority of 3 or greater
 - `journalctl -b -p 3` filters for errors during boot
-- The journal is cleared on reboot by default but you can modify `/etc/systemd/journald.conf` and edit storage to `#Storage=persistent
+- The journal is cleared on reboot by default but you can modify `/etc/systemd/journald.conf` and edit storage to `#Storage=persistent`

+## GH auth login
+Sometimes git does not have proper access to the .config/gh/hosts.yml and config.yml.
+This will result in gh auth login going through the process and getting a success message in the browser but hanging in the terminal like its still waiting for authorization.
+You can use `chmod` to fix these permissions.
 ### Surface 7 freezing issue
 If you find an error saying that the random seed file is world accessible you might have to change the permissions for the boot partition in the `/etc/fstab` file.
 Change values so `fmask=0137` and `dmask=0027`